john-k-walton/Prologue-Oscillators/README.md

 - Braids Wavetables; Jazz, Clank, India, Voices, Strings 2D Braids wavetables [on hold for now]
 - VCF 1.2 LP/HP

-**What is Elements?**
+**ElementsXplorer**

+What is Elements?
 "Elements is a full-blown synthesis voice based on modal synthesis - an under-appreciated flavour of physical modelling synthesis.
 With Elements, a sound is designed by specifying a resonant structure (plate, string, tube...), the properties of the material it is made of (stiffness, absorption...), and how the structure is excited to produce sound - struck, plucked, blown, bowed..."

 ElementsXplorer Demos https://soundcloud.com/john-walton-732877645/sets/elementsxplorer-for-prologue